 All unsupported APIs are blocked at the Gateway level

-Prevents security vulnerabilities: Blocks KIP-932 and KIP-1000 APIs that bypass ACL checks
+Prevents security vulnerabilities: Blocks KIP-1000 APIs that bypass ACL checks

 Prevents internal API access: Blocks internal/Admin APIs that should not be accessible to clients